rob-mosher/kernova-framework/README.md

  * Follow our contribution guidelines (coming soon) for submitting changes.
  * Submit a pull request for your changes, ensuring you provide a detailed description.

+## Acknowledgments

+We use the [`COLLABORATORS.md`](./COLLABORATORS.md) file to celebrate all contributions to Kernova, including conceptual and creative collaborators.
+Check it out to see who helped shape this project!

 ## License

 The Kernova Framework is released under the [MIT LICENSE](./LICENSE).